Featured in...

 However, with some knowledge about DWP compliance, you can act as normally as possible while an interview is underway.

-What Questions Are Asked During a DWP Compliance Interview?
+What Questions Are Asked During the Interview?

 Based on personal experience, a DWP compliance interview procedure typically goes like this.